 By now the empire was becoming increasingly weak: partly because of the decrease in population and partly because of the remaining population’s love for wealth.
-A halt in the growth of the empire had brought an end to the influx of slaves and wealth whilst the existing wealth was being spent to purchase luxury goods from the east.
-This had great implications from an economic point of view as the cost of labour was increasing whilst land and wealth was held by a small elite.
-(More on this subject can be read in the pages written about the economy of the Roman empire.)
+A halt in the growth of the empire brought an end to the influx of slaves and wealth, whilst the existing wealth was being spent to purchase luxury goods from the east.
+This had great implications for the Roman economy.
+The cost of labour was increasing whilst land and wealth were held by a small elite.
+More on this subject can be read in the pages written about the economy of the Roman empire.

 Pertinax followed Commodus as emperor.
-He intended to bring about many useful reforms but unfortunately for him the Praetorian guard had other ideas in mind and they actually put the empire up for auction to the highest bidder.
+He intended to bring about many useful reforms but unfortunately for him, the Praetorian guard had other ideas in mind and they actually put the empire up for auction to the highest bidder.
+They had him murdered.
 A period of confusion followed and different generals put a claim to the throne.
-In the end it was Septimius Severus who won rule of the empire whilst the highest bidder was slain.
+In the end, it was Septimius Severus who won rule of the empire whilst the highest bidder was slain.

 By this time the city of Rome had become the most wonderful city in the world.
-The vast riches which had converged into Rome could be seen in the sumptuous and monumental buildings which successive emperors had built.
+The vast riches which had converged into Rome could be seen in the sumptuous and monumental buildings which successive Roman Emperors had built were renowned.